anuran-roy/OpnRank/README.md

 Let's say you are making a module abcd, that has 3 functions: f1(), f2(), f3()

-You should create the main file named abcd.py in the modules/analysis folder, and another subfolder in the modules/analysis folder named abcd, that stores other scripts that you may use.
+You should create the main file named abcd.py in the modules folder, and another subfolder in the modules/analysis folder named abcd, that stores other scripts that you may use.
 Let's name these contents in the subfolder as fl1.py, fl2.py, fl3.py

 Then, abcd.py should contain code like: